Andy1914/urbanMaps/README.md

 # urbanMaps

-I am Following SOLID principles and loose coupling so that system can be open to extension and closed to modificaitons each moule has only one responsibility and hence reducing dependency and easily testable.
+I am following SOLID principles and loose coupling so that system can be open to extension and closed to modificaitons each moule has only one responsibility and hence reducing dependency and easily testable.
 #
 modular code to support various 3rd party geocode services, currently google geocoder is used i.e various strategy can be used.